Tuesday, 26 August 2014

 © Karen Tiller

-The Gaol eventually closed in December 1975 due to the Governments concern that its facilities were “outdated”.
-Recently a former prison worker who was there for the last five years of the Gaols service has publicly pushed for the facility to be reinstated as a Gaol and used to house lower-level criminals.
+The gaol eventually closed in December 1975 due to government concerns that its facilities were outdated.
+More recently, a former prison officer who worked there during the gaol's final five years has publicly advocated for the facility to be reopened to house lower-security offenders.

 Movie Prop from the movie "Stir"